Cougar/HomeAutomation/branches/buildsystem_v2/EmbeddedSoftware/AVR/personal/README.txt

 cd AVR/personal
 svn export template node_0x04_IrReceiver2

+To build and install or upgrade a bios on the node, you have to first setup a system.inc based on system.inc.template.

+After that, simply:
+cd node_0x04_IrReceiver2
-To build and install or upgrade a bios on the node, simply: cd node_0x04_IrReceiver2 edit bios.inc to suit the node hardware, in particular set NODE_ID correctly. make bios make installbios (for ISP uploading to a fresh AVR) or make upgradebios (for uploading over CAN to a node with a working bios)
+edit bios.inc to suit the node hardware, in particular set NODE_ID correctly. make bios make installbios (for ISP uploading to a fresh AVR) or make upgradebios (for uploading over CAN to a node with a working bios) make cleanbios (optional to reduce clutter in bios dir)

 The recommended layout of the node directory is the following: